hckr-studio/blendid/README.md

 Blendid contains [Texy!
 Typography module](https://texy.info/en/syntax-full#typography) to correct many typographic mistakes.
 You can apply Nunjucks filter `processTypography(locale)` in your templates on any inline text.

 Texy!
-Typography module is also included as Marked extension in default configuration.
+Typography module is also included as a Marked extension in the default configuration.

-This will automatically apply typographic corrections on all your Markdowns - used in templates via `{% markdown %}` or in `data.collections` via `generate-json` task.
+This will automatically apply typographic corrections on all your Markdowns – used in templates via `{% markdown %}` or in `data.collections` via `generate-json` task.

 # Publish to npm